Fertility diets for women: Boosting fertility naturally

 In women, a higher intake of omega-3 polyunsaturated fatty acids may support fertility.
 Increased nuts and seeds consumption (omega-6 fatty acids) may improve male fertility.

-Best fertility diet: Foods to avoid to get pregnant
+Fertility diets for women: Foods to avoid to get pregnant

 Just as some foods can support fertility, others can make it harder for your body to conceive.
 Below are common foods and drinks to avoid when trying to get pregnant.